andymass/vim-matchup/README.md

 ### Reporting problems

-This is a brand new plugin and there are likely to be many bugs.
+This is a new plugin and there are likely to be some bugs.
 Thorough issue reports are encouraged.
 Please read the [issue template](ISSUE_TEMPLATE.md) first.
 Be as precise and detailed as possible when submitting issues.